-ACTIVITY DURATION2 - 6 hoursSEASONAll YearGROUP SIZEThe price is per person & based on a group trip based on 2 people travellingEXPEDITION SCHEDULEThere are group departures throughout the year....DIFFICULTY LEVELOur grades have been designated based on our perception of the degree of physical activity you are likely to require to enjoy the adventure.
-These are only a guideline.
+GROUP SIZE The price is per person & based on a group trip based on 2 people travelling only a guideline.
 This itinerary has a 'Medium' to 'Difficult level' (2 - 6 hours of activities per day).
 This means that you will need to an average level of fitness with regular trekking.